Monday, August 16, 2010

 An early goal of British imperialists in India was to create a class of local elites in their own image.
 They would be, wrote Macaulay, ‘interpreters between us and the millions whom we govern; a class of persons Indian in blood and colour, but English in tastes, in opinions, in morals and in intellect.’
 An elite class did emerge, not surprisingly from the socially dominant upper-caste Hindus of urban India.

 These elites, chin-deep in caste identities, saw themselves as innately superior to other Indians, mirroring the class- and race-based prejudices of the British.
 No wonder they got along so well.
 Later, when these Indians opposed the British, they used the same language of political rights and liberalism that the Europeans preached at home but didn’t practice in their colonies.
 It was this elite class, led by Anglicized lawyers and bureaucrats, that succeeded the British.
-In the first Indian parliament in 1952, Brahmins, who account for under 5% of the population, cornered almost 25% of the directly elected seats; altogether the upper-castes, about 20% of the population, claimed over 85% of the seats.
+In the first Indian parliament in 1952, Brahmins, who comprise less than 5% of the population, cornered almost 25% of the directly elected seats; altogether the upper castes, about 20% of the population, claimed over 85% of the seats.

-In a representative democracy, the idea of ‘representation’ is that an upper-caste Hindu man can fairly represent the interests of the lower-castes, minorities, and women.
+In a representative democracy, the idea of ‘representation’ implies that an upper-caste Hindu man can fairly represent the interests of the lower castes, minorities, and women.
 But one can persuasively argue that this did not happen in the early decades of the Indian republic.
-Deep disparities along caste lines remained; religious minorities grew alienated; women remained marginal as before.
+Deep disparities along caste lines remained; religious minorities grew alienated and even declined socioeconomically; women remained marginal as before.
 India was effectively a democracy of the few, by the few, for the few.

-When the lower-castes began mobilizing and putting up their own candidates, the elites grew anxious and began decrying the rise of caste-based politics and vote banks.
+When the lower castes began mobilizing and putting up their own candidates, the elites grew anxious and began decrying the rise of caste-based politics and ‘vote banks’.
 ‘So regressive!’ they complained, ‘a betrayal of the spirit and ideals of democracy!’
 But of course, with hardly an egalitarian bone in their bodies, they had played a rigged game all along.
+‘Vote banks’ were others; they were not a ‘vote bank’ even though they largely voted for upper-caste parties like Congress and BJP.
 Their anxiety, above all, came from a visceral fear—fear of the ‘impure’ masses, fear of losing their privileges, fear of being overrun by the boors.
 In no area is this anxiety more evident than in the debate on caste-based affirmative action, aka reservations, in public sector jobs and college admissions.

 Writing fifty years ago in The Wretched of the Earth, Franz Fanon lamented ‘the unpreparedness of the elite, the lack of practical ties between them and the masses, their apathy, and, yes, their cowardice at the crucial moment in the struggle.’
 These elites, he wrote, ‘simultaneously resisted the insidious agenda of colonialism and paved the way for the emergence of the current struggles.’